 Second, Drizzle can now speak MySQL's native TCP/IP protocol.
 By default, Drizzle uses the same TCP port reserved for MySQL, 3306.
 Future plans are to develop a separate Drizzle protocol running on TCP port 4427, but for the time being, the ability to use MySQL's network protocol has the effect of making it much easier to port applications written for MySQL over to Drizzle.

-project's original constituents, web application developers.
+This feature includes the network protocol only; Drizzle does not support Unix sockets as a connection method, which is part of the project's stripped-down philosophy.
+Drizzle was started by former MySQL architect Brian Aker in 2007 as a response to what he felt was MySQL's increasing focus solely on enterprise applications, abandoning many of the project's original constituents, web application developers.
 Aker has said on several occasions that he wants to develop Drizzle as a community project, in contrast to the final days of his involvement with MySQL, when virtually all of the MySQL developers were employed working on the project full-time, and patches from outsiders dropped to virtually zero.